 Want to keep your eyes in good health?
-Consider the walnut.
+Eat more walnuts.

 Most nuts have these nutrients, so what makes walnuts the superior nut?
-They contain omega-3s fatty acids, meaning they may have more anti-inflammatory properties than some other nuts.
+They contain omega-3 fatty acids, meaning they may have more anti-inflammatory properties than some other nuts.

 But taro is more than just delicious — it’s an excellent source of fiber and helps your body manage blood sugar, gut and heart health.
 The taro root contains two healthy carbs: fiber and resistant starch.
-Because of its high fiber and resistant-starch makeup, taro root may make you feel fuller, may reduce overall calorie intake and may increase fat burning.
+Because of its high fiber and resistant-starch makeup, taro root may make you feel fuller.
+It may also reduce overall calorie intake and fat burning.

 We all know that dark, leafy green vegetables are some of the best foods for us.

 Usually what comes to mind is spinach, kale or collards.
 But what about Swiss chard?
-It is equally impressive in its wide array of nutritional benefits.
+It's also impressive in its wide array of nutritional benefits.

-The above content is shared for educational purposes only.
-You must consult your doctor before acting on any content on this website, especially if you have a medical condition.
+The above content is shared for educational and informational purposes only.
+You must consult your doctor before beginning any exercise or fitness program, taking any additional or discontinuing any existing medications, or acting on any content on this website, especially if you have a medical condition.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Never disregard professional medical advice or delay in seeking it because of something you have read on our site.

 - Alzheimer's & Dementia